OpenTreeOfLife/otcetera/README.md

 Non-terminal taxa in the input trees are allowed if they occur in the taxonomy.
 Each terminal taxon contained in the non-terminal taxon is attached to the parent of the non-terminal taxon.
 The non-terminal taxon is them removed.
+This behavior can be changed to reject non-terminal taxa with
+  * `-ifalse` for rejecting non-terminal taxa

 Flags allow running the solver on non-standard input.
   * `-ofalse` for handling tree files without OTT ids
-  * `T` for handling subproblems without a taxonomy.
+  * `-T` for handling subproblems without a taxonomy.
-  * `S` writes out a standardized subproblem instead of running a solver.
+  * `-S` writes out a standardized subproblem instead of running a solver.

 ## Miscellaneous tree manipulations and tree statistics